 Medical Lab Technician Education Requirements

-Medical laboratory technology, also known as clinical laboratory technology, is a fast-growing field.
-Medical lab technicians conduct tests and procedures, usually under the supervision of more experienced professionals.
+Medical lab technicians conduct lab tests and procedures, usually under the supervision of more experienced professionals.
 Duties may include matching blood for transfusions, counting white blood cells and determining the concentration of prescription drugs in a patient's blood sample.
 Most are trained through certificate or associate's degree programs offered by community colleges and vocational schools.
 These programs generally require a year or two to complete and include classroom work, labs and practical training.
 Graduates may be eligible to apply for certification from professional organizations.

 Educational Requirements for a Medical Lab Technician

-Although the U.S. Bureau of Labor Statistics (BLS) notes that medical lab technicians may be trained on-the-job, the bureau also reports that most receive formal education through a certificate or associate's degree program (www.bls.gov).
+Although the U.S. Bureau of Labor Statistics (BLS) notes that medical lab technicians may be trained on the job, the Bureau also reports that most receive formal education through a certificate or associate's degree program (www.bls.gov).
 The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) approves these educational programs, which are generally offered by junior colleges and vocational schools (www.naacls.org).
 Those who complete these programs generally go on to work for healthcare laboratory facilities.

 Admissions for Postsecondary Programs